History of Joey Logano in Timeline

 Joey Logano

-During qualifying at Michigan in 1987, Joey Logano achieved a track-record lap speed of 203.949 miles per hour (328.224 km/h) for his sixth career pole position.
-This was the ninth-fastest qualifying speed in NASCAR history and the fastest since Bill Elliott's run at Talladega in 1987.
+During qualifying at Michigan in 1987, Joey Logano achieved a track-record lap speed of 203.949 miles per hour (328.224 km/h), which was the fastest since Bill Elliott's qualifying run at Talladega in 1987.

-1996: Began Racing Career
+1996: Started Racing Career

-1997: Eastern Grand National Championship Win
+1997: First Eastern Grand National Championship

 In 1997, Joey Logano won his first Eastern Grand National Championship in the Junior Stock Car Division.